MarcusGrass/MarcusGrass.github.io/pages/projects/KbdSmp.md

 core on the RP2040, and to keep `QMK`s hands off of oled state, since that code isn't thread-safe.

-In reality this kind of optimization probably isn't necessary, but if there is work that the keyboard is doing that's triggered by key processing, such as rgb-animations, oled-animations, and similar.
+In reality this kind of optimization probably isn't necessary for most users, but if there is work that the keyboard is doing that's triggered by key processing, such as rgb-animations, oled-animations, and similar.
 Offloading that to a separate core could improve performance, allowing more of that kind of work for a given keyboard.